ianbossman8/js-tab/README.md

 #### Accessibility

 A great deal of web content can be made accessible just by making sure the correct HTML elements are used for the correct purpose at all times.
-We'd like you consider how the HTML can be used to ensure maximum accessibility for ours user's that rely on screen reading technology and/or keyboard navigation to access our content.
+We'd like you consider how the HTML can be used to ensure maximum accessibility for our user's that rely on screen reading technology and/or keyboard navigation to access our content.

 #### Browser support